 Action for ESOL

-The Action for ESOL campaign to prevent new restrictions on funding for vital ESOL courses continues to grow.
+The Action for ESOL campaign to prevent new restrictions on funding for vital ESOL courses was founded in January 2011.

 Action for ESOL's success is due to the hundreds of students, ESOL teachers, trade unionists and supporters who took part in the demonstrations and letter-writing, spoke to their MPs, lobbied in parliament and came on the marches and protests around the country.
 And the amazing work done by everyone who responded to the chaotic last-minute U-turn by getting students back into college and in some cases getting ESOL courses and teachers re-instated.

 The campaign still has work to do for those students to whom the concessions did not apply, and many colleges are still trying to undo the chaos caused by the last-minute funding changes.

 But for now, this new announcement means that Adult Education is now protected for a further year and the majority of ESOL students can continue their studies until 2013.

 Our basic demands

 Government cuts in ESOL (English for Speakers of Other Languages) will mean that only settled people on Jobseekers or Employment Support Allowances will get free classes.
 It is thought others will pay 50% of the full costs.

 Language is a basic right.
 People need English for everyday tasks such as shopping or phoning the doctor.
 With English skills, people add much more to our workforce, our economy and society - many doing demanding jobs & volunteering - or providing skills & qualifications that we need in the UK.

 The Action for ESOL campaign is supported by a wide range of ESOL practitioners from around the country, including: UCU, the National Association for Teaching English and other Community Languages to Adults (NATECLA), the Refugee Council, City of Sanctuary, and the Union of Construction and Allied Trades and Technicians (UCATT), ensuring strong commitment from both the users and providers of ESOL services.